-Nominal supply voltage (kV) Maximum neg ative sequence voltage (% of no ominal voltage) Column 1 Column 2 Column 3 Column 4 Column 5 no contingency event credible contingency event or protected event general once per hour 30 minute average 30 minute average 10 minute average 1 minute average 10 or less 2.0 2.0 2.5 3.0
+Nominal supply voltage (kV) Maximum negative sequence voltage (% of nominal voltage) Column 1 Column 2 Column 3 Column 4 Column 5 no contingency event credible contingency event or protected event general once per hour 30 minute average 30 minute average 10 minute average 1 minute average more than 100 0.5 0.7 1.0 2.0 more than 10 but not more than 100 1.3 1.3 2.0 2.5 10 or less 2.0 2.0 2.5 3.0

-S5.1a.8 Fault clearance times
+\$5.1a.8 Fault clearance times

-- (a) Faults anywhere within the power system should be cleared sufficiently rapidly that: - (1) the power system does not become unstable as a result of faults that are credible contingency events; - (2) inter-regional or intra-regional power transfers are not unduly constrained; and - (3) consequential equipment damage is minimised. - (b) The fault clearance time of a primary protection system for a short circuit fault of any fault type anywhere: - (1) within a substation; - (2) within connected plant; or - (3) on at least the half of a power line nearer to the protection system, should not exceed the relevant time in column 2 of Table S5.1a.2 for the nominal voltage that applies at the fault location.

-- (c) The fault clearance time of a primary protection system for a short circuit fault of any fault type anywhere on the remote portion of a power line for which the near portion is protected by a primary protection system under clause S5.1a8(b) should not exceed the relevant time in column 3 of Table S5.1a.2 for the nominal voltage that applies at the fault location. - (d) The fault clearance time of a breaker fail protection system or similar backup protection system for a short circuit fault of any fault type should not exceed the relevant time in column 4 of Table S5.1a.2 for the nominal voltage that applies at the fault location. - (e) The owner of the faulted element may require shorter fault clearance times to minimise plant damage.
+- (a) Faults anywhere within the power system should be cleared sufficiently rapidly that: - (1) the power system does not become unstable as a result of faults that are credible contingency events; - (2) inter-regional or intra-regional power transfers are not unduly constrained; and - (3) consequential equipment damage is minimised. - (b) The fault clearance time of a primary protection system for a short circuit fault of any fault type anywhere: - (1) within a substation; - (2) within connected plant; or - (3) on at least the half of a power line nearer to the protection system, - should not exceed the relevant time in column 2 of Table S5.1a.2 for the nominal voltage that applies at the fault location. - (c) The fault clearance time of a primary protection system for a short circuit fault of any fault type anywhere on the remote portion of a power line for which the near portion is protected by a primary protection system under clause S5.1a8(b) should not exceed the relevant time in column 3 of Table S5.1a.2 for the nominal voltage that applies at the fault location.

-- (f) The allowable fault clearance times specified in Table S5.1a.2 apply in accordance with the provisions of clause S5.1.9 to facilities constructed or modified on or after the performance standards commencement date. - (g) For facilities other than those referred to in clause S5.1a.8(f), the applicable allowable fault clearance times must be derived by the relevant Network Service Provider from the existing capability of each facility on the performance standards commencement date.
+- (d) The fault clearance time of a breaker fail protection system or similar backup protection system for a short circuit fault of any fault type should not exceed the relevant time in column 4 of Table S5.1a.2 for the nominal voltage that applies at the fault location. - (e) The owner of the faulted element may require shorter fault clearance times to minimise plant damage. - (f) The allowable fault clearance times specified in Table S5.1a.2 apply in accordance with the provisions of clause S5.1.9 to facilities constructed or modified on or after the performance standards commencement date. - (g) For facilities other than those referred to in clause S5.1a.8(f), the applicable allowable fault clearance times must be derived by the relevant Network Service Provider from the existing capability of each facility on the performance standards commencement date.